teesloane/Auth-Boss/README.md

 Your browser is considered an HTTP client - because it sends _requests_ to an HTTP server.
 There are many different kind of _requests_ that your client can make — you may have heard of some of the most popular ones — `GET` `POST` `PUT` and `DELETE`.

-HTTP servers send _responses_ to your browser, the client — these responses are often called _Resources_.
+HTTP servers send _responses_ to your browser, the client — these responses come in the form of _Resources_.
 Resources could be (but are not limited to): HTML files, images, text, JSON, and more.
+You can (kind of) think of `resources` as "files" that come back from a server.

 _Other Links on this topic_: